-The statistics on basic sanitation provide yet another example of persistent racial inequality: more than 95% of Indian, White and Coloured children had access to adequate toilets in 2017, while only 75% of African children had access to basic sanitation.
-This is a marked improvement from 37% of African children in 2002.
+The statistics on basic sanitation provide yet another example of persistent racial inequality: over 90% of Indian, White and Coloured children had access to adequate toilets in 2015, while only 73% of African children had access to basic sanitation.
+This is a marked improvement from 36% of African children in 2002.

 Children in relatively well-off households have better levels of access to sanitation than poorer children.
-Among the richest 20% of households, 97% of children have adequate sanitation, while 71% of children in the poorest 20% of households have this level of service.
+Amongst the richest 20% of households, 98% of children have adequate sanitation, while only 68% of children in the poorest 20% of households have this level of service.

 Due to the different distributions of children and adults across the country, adults are more likely than children to have access to sanitation.
-However, there are no significant age differences in access to adequate sanitation within the child population.
+However, there are no significant age differences in levels of access to adequate sanitation within the child population.

-Source: Statistics South Africa (2003; 2018) General Household Survey 2002; General Household Survey 2017.
+Source: Statistics South Africa (2003; 2016) General Household Survey 2002; General Household Survey 2015.
 Pretoria: Stats SA.
 Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.